esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 \end{equation}
 $$

-Then, in order to consider the distances as probabilities, we compute for each class the mean distance of its $$k$$
+Then, in order to consider the distances as probabilities, we compute for each class the mean distance of its $$k$$ nearest neighbors and normalize these distances across classes

 $$
 p_{\mathcal{C}_{t}}\left(e_{i}\right)=\frac{1}{k}\sum_{j=1}^{k}kNN_{\mathcal{C}_{t}}\left(e_{i}\right)